bismuthfoundation/Pawer-discord-bot/README.md

 Then, it's in memory of Georgius Agricola (1494-1555), known as the Father of mineralogy.
 He latinized many German mining and technical words, like "*Bisemutum*" for the Bismuth element, from the German "*Wismuth*".

-"Pawer" Was his german birth name.
+"Pawer" was his german birth name.
 Nowadays, that would be "Bauer" ;)

 So, when you'll get some tip, you'll have a thought for Georg Pawer :D